Locals Love: Hartford Last Updated 12/20

 Where to Indulge

 Looking for local flavor?
 Hartford offers great selections from regional favorites to international flair.
 Dunn’s River in the city's North End and Sun Splash Bar & Grill in the South End are two Jamaican restaurants that are particularly popular.
 Along Franklin Avenue, Hartford’s own “Little Italy” thrives with classics like Carbone’s and Andrea’s.
 Enjoy South American and Caribbean inspired small plates and a cocktails at 50 Elm Café & Spirits.
-You can also savor a tasty panini with a glass of wine at Bin 228 Gastropub, tuck into farm-to-table goodness at Firebox or experience the vintage chic vibe with burgers at Republic at the Linden.
+You can also savor a tasty panini with a glass of wine at Bin 228 Gastropub, or experience the vintage chic vibe with burgers at Republic at the Linden.

 Where to Unwind